bruno78/fullstack-dashboard/steps.md

 }
 ```

-4. in the Java/com.example.dowjonesapi/ rename the file DemoApplication to:
+4. in the Java/com.example.usersapi/ rename the file DemoApplication to:
-DowJonesApiApplication and add these modifications:
+UsersApiApplication and add these modifications:

 ```
 @SpringBootApplication
 @EnableEurekaClient
 @RestController
 public class UsersApiApplication {

     // this is only for testing.
 It will be removed later
     @RequestMapping("/")
     public String home() {